AlexSD92/ckc_lifts/README.md

 ## Getting Started

+If you would like to copy the way I created this project, do the following:

 1. Create a GitHub account.
-2. Download GitPod extension.
+2. Download Gitpod extension (you can log in using GitHub).
-3. Once the GitPod extension is installed, refresh GitHub.
+3. Once the Gitpod extension is installed, refresh GitHub.
 4. Create a new repository, name it and give it a description.
 5. Choose whether you want for the repository to be private or public.
 6. Select to add a README file, as well as .gitignore.